Jade-Isimbi/NavigationRail/README.md

 ## Overview
 This Flutter app demonstrates the use of a simple `NavigationRail` widget for side navigation, it helps in switching between the 2 section of the app which are home and settings.

+## Screenshot
+The screenshot of the app is in the assets folder.

 ## How It Works
 - The app uses a `Scaffold` with a `Row` layout.
 The left side contains the `NavigationRail`, and the right side displays the main content.
 - `selectedIndex` shows which destination (Currently selected index) is selected.